12 Days of Christmas 2020 Holiday Gift Guide

 Five golden rings.”

-Stemmed from the orange tree and within its bitterly-blooming flowers, Neroli essential oil holds to one of this year’s top holiday gifts to give.
+Stemming from the orange tree and its bitterly-blooming flowers, Neroli Essential Oil is one of this year’s top holiday gifts to give.
 Neroli Oil is used to treat specifically those who suffer from uncomfortable pains during menopause, seizures/compulsions, high blood pressure, extreme stresses, and even aids women during childbirth!
-It acts as an anti-anxiety allowing an individual the freedom of inflammation and bloating and a painless release from worry, stress, poor mood and even treating outbreaks on the skin!
+It acts as an anti-anxiety, allowing an individual the freedom from inflammation and bloating and a painless release from worry, stress, poor mood and even treating outbreaks on the skin!
 Neroli is also used in high-class perfumes.
-This essential oil is best applied by adding a few drops to your favorite oil for massage and massaging into the skin for the ultimate aromatherapy experience!
+This Essential Oil is best applied by adding a few drops to your favorite massage oil and massaging it into the skin for the ultimate aromatherapy experience!

 “On the sixth day of Christmas, my true love gave to me: